fhiso/tsc-governance/board/by-laws-agm.md

 ### 9.3 Size and Constituency

-The Board consists of the Officers of FHISO, who shall be no fewer than three in number.
-All members of the Board shall have an equal vote.
+The Board shall consist of no fewer than three Directors.
+The maximum number of Directors shall be determined by a two-thirds vote of the Board or by a majority vote of Voting Members at a Business Meeting.
+A vote to reduce the size of the Board shall not have the effect of removing any Director from the Board, and Board may exceed its determined size until the number of Directors is reduced by elections, resignations or removals.

+A person elected to a Directly Elected Office shall be a Director by virtue being elected to a Directly Elected Office.
+A Director who was not elected to a Directly Elected Office is called a Director at Large.
+Directors at Large are elected to a position on the Board by the Voting Members, and may be assigned a specific position by majority vote of the Board.

 ### 9.4 [Deleted]

-### 9.5 Resignation; Removal
+### 9.5 Resignation and Removal

 A Director may resign at any time by giving written notice to the Chair.
-A member of the Board may be removed for cause by a two-thirds vote of the Board.
+A Director may be removed for cause by a two-thirds vote of the Board, or by a majority vote of Voting Members at a Business Meeting.

+Any Officer, Coordinator or Co-coordinator who resigns or is removed from the Board of Director immediately ceases being an Officer, Coordinator or Co-coordinator.

 ### 9.6 [Deleted]